 There are also little slits in the wall of the building.
-These can be used to pass items from one player to the next.
+If you are next to one, you can pass an item to another player.
 You’ll probably need them, since each player has to have a vaccine to escape.

 At the end of the round, the zombies move — toward you or toward survivors, depending on the circumstance.
-The good news is they can’t navigate stairs, so they’re trapped on whatever floor they spawned on.
+Thankfully they can’t go up or down the stairs.
 But then they attack, turning any survivors in the room into more zombies and dealing you damage.

 Despite this being a cooperative game, there’s only one winner in Zombie Tower 3D.
 Assuming you don’t fall victim to the zombies, the winner is the person with the most victory points.
 You can get victory points by completing the goals on your mini objective cards (such as ending the game with a first aid kit in hand).
 You also get 1 victory point per survivor you’ve collected, so use your human shields wisely, folks.